dikbek/vite-svelte-threejs-starter/README.md

 Current issues:

-glsl loader is not working - see portal.svelte dat.gui is buggy as hell.
-Won't leave the viewport when changing scenes.
+glsl loader plugin is not working (see portal.svelte)<br>
+dat.gui is buggy as hell.
+Won't leave the viewport when changing scenes, and sometimes replicates.

 Acknowledgements: Bruno Simon ThreeJS Journey (https//www.threejs-journey.com) - this is the portal made in his class.